Kevin Ricks: Arrest

 On February 18, 2010, Ricks was arrested after reports of inappropriate Facebook messages between the boy and Ricks were received.
-When his home in Federalsburg, Maryland, was searched by police, dozens of handwritten journals were discovered that detailed more than three decades of Ricks's serial sexual abuse.
+When his home in Federalsburg, Maryland, was searched by police, dozens of handwritten journals were discovered that detailed more than three decades of Ricks' serial sexual abuse.
 In addition to the journals, police also recovered numerous pieces of video and photographic evidence of the abuse of many young boys by Ricks.

 Conviction

 On March 3, 2011, Ricks pleaded guilty to seven charges of producing and possessing child pornography.
-The U.S. District Court of Alexandria, Virginia, sought the plea to get a long sentence for Ricks and to save the victims the stress of having to testify at a public trial.
-Over a dozen teenagers had come forward to say that they had been molested or targeted by Ricks.
-The charges, resulting in a sentence of around twenty-five years, are mostly related to his offenses in Virginia and Maryland, as well as the trips to the West Coast that Ricks invited several students on.
+The U.S. District Court of Alexandria, Virginia, sought the plea to get a long sentence for Ricks and to spare the victims from having to testify at a public trial.
+Over a dozen teenagers had come forward to say that Ricks had molested them.
+The charges, resulting in a prison sentence of 25 years, are mostly related to his offenses in Virginia and Maryland, as well as the trips to the West Coast that Ricks invited several students on.

+Additional charges

+On January 22, 2013, Ricks was sentenced to an additional 20 years in prison for sexually abusing a student he hosted in Federalsburg, Maryland in the 2003–2004 school year.